A Students Guide to LancasterPosted on 29 June, 2016 by Peter All Posts

 Welcome to Lancaster!
 You got that all important acceptance letter and you’re heading to either Cumbria or Lancaster University.
 So what next?
 Well, there’s a lot to organise, but hopefully this guide will help.

 Rental agencies, especially smaller ones, are ideal for students.
 It means round the clock help in case of emergencies (oven breaking, floods, electrical short out).
 It means all inclusive rent - meaning that your bills are included, making life a lot easier and avoids potential disputes over who has been in the shower for too long or put the heating on.
+We also offer a no deposit student room offer that helps you alleviate the hassle of a deposit.

 Household / Furnishings